 Buying Fairtrade is easy.
 There are over 6,000 Fairtrade products from coffee and tea to flowers and gold, so when you shop, look for the FAIRTRADE Mark.

-With thousands of local Fairtrade campaigning groups in the UK, there's lots of ways to get involved with the Fairtrade movement.
+With thousands of local Fairtrade campaigning groups in the UK, there are lots of ways to get involved with the Fairtrade movement.